 Advanced motion controllers for abrasive waterjet systems are PC-based and permit production of accurate parts with minimal operator experience.

-The motion control system is an essential element in an abrasive waterjet cutting system because the cutting stream bends as it cuts.
-This means that a waterjet tends to undercut corners and swing wide on curves when moved as one would move a traditional rigid cutting tool.
+Because the waterjet cutting medium is liquid and not static, a waterjet tends to undercut corners and swing wide on curves when moved as one would move a traditional rigid cutting tool.
 OMAX eliminates this issue by using an advanced computer model to accurately predict the motion and shape of the cutting stream and then by using a PC-based motion control system to compensate for undesired jet motion.
 The result is a fast, accurate part the first time.
 No trial and error and no need for an experienced programmer because the experience and the knowledge is in the control software.

 Waterjet cutting systems utilize either the older, more complex hydraulic intensifier pump or the newer, simpler crankshaft-driven triplex plunger pump.
 Crankshaft pumps are inherently more efficient than intensifier pumps because they do not require a power-robbing hydraulic system.
 The crankshaft drive is a purely mechanical direct-drive system with minimal friction losses and so efficiencies between 85% and 90% are typical.
 This means that 85% or more of the electric power supplied to the drive motor can actually be delivered to the cutting nozzle, compared to the typical 65% or less of an intensifier.
 Historically intensifier pumps had an advantage of longer seal and check-valve life, but ongoing improvements in seal designs and materials and the wide availability and reduced cost of ceramic valve components now make it possible to operate a crankshaft pump in the 60,000 PSI (4,137 bar) range with long maintenance intervals and excellent reliability.